 Food staples routinely needed for the pantry include canned fruit, beef stew, mayonnaise, chicken and beef broth, instant potatoes, soups, tea, coffee, and spices.
 Any other contributions of non-perishable, non-breakable food items are also welcome.
 Contact Anne Puskas to make donations to the Food Pantry or to obtain additional information.

 Family Promise / Interfaith Hospitality Network (IHN)

 St. Peter’s is a long-time supporter of the Interfaith Hospitality Network program, which brings temporary shelter, meals, and support services to families and single woman with children without homes.
 Four times a year St. Peter’s assists Our Lady of Star of the Sea in Lake Hopatcong in hosting families by providing volunteers to prepare meals or act as evening or overnight hosts.

-Contract Adriana Deile to obtain more information about these outreach program.
+Contract Terry Lopatosky to obtain more information about these outreach program.
 Further information can be found at Family Promises.